dannyk96/danfe/pgplot/README.md

 ### Notes of PGPLOT

 Danplot neeeds to be built using a low-level graphics library.
-Danplot was originally developed using the garphucs routines founnd in teh Salfrod FTN95 compiler on DOS and then later Windows.
+Danplot was originally developed using the graphics routines founnd in the Salfrod FTN95 compiler on DOS and then later Windows.
 Around 1999 Danplot was ported to Unix / Linux and the graphics were converted to call routines from the PGPLOT library.
-The only graphic sdriver used was the /XWIN one.
-POstscript continued to nbe writen direct from the Danplot Fortran itself.
+The only graphics driver used was the /XWIN one.
+Postscript continued to be writen direct from the Danplot Fortran itself.

-One reference I used was http://www.star.le.ac.uk/~cgp/pgplot_Fortran95_WinXP.html This includes a downlaod of an updated GIF driver
+One reference I used was http://www.star.le.ac.uk/~cgp/pgplot_Fortran95_WinXP.html This includes a download of an updated GIF driver

 #### Future